mtl-brainhack-school-2019/rwickens-sMRI-PET/README.md

 # Structural MRI

-- Which dataset do you want to analyze (if any)?
-  - Those of my lab (described below)
-  - Then, the OASIS or PREVENT-AD datasets
--	Which tools do you want to learn?
-    - MINC, CIVET, CBRAIN, PYMINC, FREESURFER, DARTEL, NILEARN
-- Which kind of deliverable do you want to implement: analysis, code, data, tutorial...?
-  - Project 1: Tutorial of jupyter code
-  - Project 2: Well-commented jupyter file containing code and statistical analyses as well as plot outputs 2.
-- What kind of medium will you use to present the results?
-  - For both, I intend on giving a powerpoint presentation in which I run through these jupyter files.
-I plan on uploading the jupyter files on GitHub and disseminating it to my lab members.

 #Project 1: sMRI / PET PREPROCESSING

 - Make sense of my lab's PET pipeline.
 Currently, the document is confusing and not user-friendly!